 Adopted by the people here, cannelloni is considered a typical Barcelona dish.
 It tends to have stewed meat inside the tubes rather than the Italian minced meat.
 That is why it is traditional to eat them on December 26th using the leftovers from Christmas dinner.
 The cannelloni is always also topped with a béchamel sauce (very little, if any, tomato sauce is used).
 There are different variations and Canelons d’ànec (duck cannelloni) is my all-time favourite.

 Escudella i Carn d’Olla / Sopa de Galets

 Once the winter arrives, everyone fancies a nice warm dish.
 That is what escudella i carn de’olla exactly is.
 Not one but two dishes combined that are so intimately related.
 First, different types of meat are cooked forming a broth.
-This broth is served as first course in the form of a soup that includes pasta or noodles.
+This broth is served as the first course in the form of a soup that includes pasta or noodles.
 For mains, all the different meats are presented in an oval tray.
-On Christmas Day there is a variation of this traditional Catalan dish when the soup transforms into sopa de galets, with the big snail shaped pasta shells.
+On Christmas Day there is a variation of this traditional Catalan dish when the soup transforms into sopa de galets, with the big snail-shaped pasta shells.

 Faves a la Catalana

 Made with mainly fava beans, stock and a small bit of botifarra negra, a Catalan blood pudding.
 Both a filling and hearty dish, this bomb is usually cooked in an earthenware dish.
 It is a favourite in our household in wintertime when the beans are in season.
 During the winter, I demand this meal at home, at least once a week ;-).

 This is a simple but effective dish.
 Like bangers and mash to the English but, instead of the potatoes, we have haricot beans served with the sausage.
 Traditional food in Barcelona city but even more enjoyable after a long hike in the countryside.